KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 Address: 18.184.217.120
 ```

-### ssh connectivity:
+### SSH connectivity:
 During the bootstrap process, minikube creates a RSA key-pair in `.minikube/machines/minikube/` on your host computer, and places the public key of that key-pair inside the VM, under user docker's home directory.
 You can use this key-pair to log on to the VM as user `docker`.
-Actually the `minikube ssh` command also logs you in this VM using the user `docker`.
+Actually the `minikube ssh` command also logs you in this VM using the `docker` user.

 **Note:** I noticed that minikube does not do a fingerprint scan of the minikube VM's (main) IP address, and just logs on the the VM if you execute `minikube ssh` command.
 It uses `-o "StrictHostKeyChecking no"` switch internally for the `minikube ssh` command.
 That is why, no `known_hosts` file is ever updated with a fingerprint when `minikube ssh` is executed.